“Which is better: repairing or replacing my wheelchair van?”

 What’s wrong with your vehicle?
 Is more than one thing breaking down?
 Do you need to replace your engine?

-Knowing all the repairs you need before you make this decision is so important.
+Knowing all the repairs you need before making this decision is important.

-This is because if you need to replace your entire engine, plus you need a new manual ramp, plus your sliding doors aren’t working properly–all of these repairs will cost you about the same amount as a new wheelchair van.
+This is because if you need to replace your entire engine, a new manual ramp, or your sliding doors aren’t working properly, all of these repairs will cost you about the same amount as a new wheelchair van.

 3. What are your roads like where you live?